recallnet/entanglement/README.md

 - **alpha (α)**: Influences the total storage overhead.
 Higher values create more parity chunks, providing greater redundancy but requiring more storage space.
 - **s**: Determines the grid height (number of rows).
 Affects the "spread" of relationships between chunks.
-- **p**: Controls the helical strand pattern.
-Influences how diagonal relationships are formed.

-A typical starting configuration is α=3, s=5, p=5, which creates a balanced trade-off between redundancy and storage overhead.
+A typical starting configuration is α=3, s=5 which creates a balanced trade-off between redundancy and storage overhead.

 ## Performance